alchitry/alchitry.github.io/content/news/year-of-updates.md

 Next month, we will have videos looking at return paths and impedance.
 After all that, we will begin a series where we design an acoustic camera.

-As parts of these series, we will likely be offering both the acoustic camera and a Raspberry Pi PCIe adapter board as products.
+As part of this series, we will likely be offering both the acoustic camera and a Raspberry Pi PCIe adapter board as products.

 For Alchitry Labs, there are a handful of bugs that will get squashed soon.
 After that, the next major feature will be bringing back the on-chip debugger.